Sage/streamlinejs/README.md

 You can use all the flow control features of Javascript in your asynchronous code: conditionals, loops, `try/catch/finally` blocks, anonymous functions, `this`, etc.

+Streamline generates more or less the callbacks that you would write yourself.
+So you get the same level of performance as with hand-written callbacks.
+Also, the generated code is nicely indented, easy to read, and directly available to debuggers.

 # Installation

 The easiest way to install `streamline.js` is with NPM: